-The kind and size of business you plan to launch will help determine which business structure you choose to form with the Bureau of Corporations at the office of the Pennsylvania Department of State.
+The type and size of business you plan to launch will help determine which business structure you’ll choose to form with the Bureau of Corporations at the office of the Pennsylvania Department of State.

 While most small startups will probably opt to become a sole proprietor or limited liability company (LLC), the Pennsylvania Department of State Bureau of Corporations and Charitable Organizations created a free Guide to Business Registration in Pennsylvania, which explains the various options for choosing a business structure.

-Opting to form an LLC or sole proprietorship doesn’t typically require a lawyer.
+Opting to form a sole proprietorship doesn’t typically require a lawyer.
 That’s because a sole proprietorship business is owned by a single individual.
 Revenues are considered personal income and are taxed at the individual’s personal tax rate.

 Before choosing your business entity, research the specific municipality where the company will be located to see if specific permits or business licenses are required.
 Philadelphia and Harrisburg, for example, require that all businesses obtain an annual business privilege license.

-As you learn how to start a business in Pennsylvania, it becomes obvious that there are expenses to cover before you begin operations, including applying for an LLC and registering a domain name to promote your business.
-Many of these, including travel, advertising, and training, are capital expenses that you can deduct over time.
+As you learn how to start a business in Pennsylvania, it’ll become obvious that there are expenses to cover before you begin operations.
+This can include applying for necessary licenses and registering a domain name to promote your small business online.
+Many of these expenses, including travel, advertising, and training, are capital expenses that you can deduct over time.

-The Pennsylvania Department of Revenue is a good resource for understanding amortization, depreciation, and deductions.
-In the meantime, there are things you can do now to lighten your tax burden and ensure tax season is more manageable.
+Familiarizing yourself with the many costs that come with setting up and running a business will require knowing some important terms.
+The Pennsylvania Department of Revenue is a good resource for understanding terms like amortization, depreciation, and deductions.
+In the meantime, there are things you can do to lighten your tax burden and ensure tax season is more manageable.

 Pennsylvania can help arm entrepreneurs with more specific assistance in terms of financing, mentorship, hiring, and procurement thanks to a variety of resources designed to help underserved populations, such as veterans and minorities.

-There are some specific rules you’ll need to follow in Pennsylvania when naming your business.
+There are some specific rules you’ll need to follow in Pennsylvania when choosing a business name.
 For example, Pennsylvania law dictates that LLCs must include “limited,” “company,” “limited liability company,” or an abbreviation of one of those terms.

-In the old days, new businesses might run an ad in the Pittsburgh Post-Gazette, get a listing in the Pittsburgh Yellow Pages, and join the Pittsburgh Chamber of Commerce in hopes of networking to eventually drum up some new business.
-But while advertising, business directories, and word-of-mouth still hold value to promote a new business, technology has made marketing easier, inexpensive, and more efficient.
+In the old days, new businesses might run an ad in the Pittsburgh Post-Gazette, get a listing in the Yellow Pages, and join the Pittsburgh Chamber of Commerce in hopes of networking to eventually drum up some new business.
+While advertising, business directories, and word-of-mouth still hold value to promote a new business, technology has made marketing easier, inexpensive, and more efficient.

-Use social media platforms like Facebook, Twitter, and Instagram to market your business, and optimize your website to drive users there from Google and other search engines.
-Look for opportunities to promote your business and network on LinkedIn and in Facebook groups, and capitalize on free resources like a listing on Google My Business to engage and connect with local customers performing searches on Google Search and Maps.
+Use social media platforms like Facebook, Twitter, and Instagram to market your business, and optimize your website to attract users.
+Look for opportunities to promote your business and network on LinkedIn and in Facebook groups.
+Capitalize on free resources like a listing on Google My Business to engage and connect with local customers performing searches on Google Search and Maps.